EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Early or emergency annual review

-Formal complaint to the LA
+Formal complaint to the local authority

 Local Government & Social Care Ombudsman